Attachment Difficulties at the Center of Chemical Dependency

 Conquering Addiction: Healing Attachment – Healing the Need to Self-medicate

-But there’s hope and expertise!
-A great deal can be done to repair those early attachment wounds and the developmental setbacks endured through treatment that is focused on what is called, “Earned Secure Attachment.”
+But, there’s hope and expertise!
+A great deal can be done to repair those early attachment wounds and the developmental setbacks endured, and it’s thanks to treatment that is focused on what is called, “Earned Secure Attachment.”
 At Harmony Place Monterey, we specialize in facilitating secure attachment reparenting and development and have lectured on this topic to thousands of professionals worldwide.

-Depth work of this of this critical nature need to include:
+Depth work of this of this critical nature needs to include: